IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - Gets all permissions for the resolved paths
 - Gets non-inherited permissions for subfolders (if specified)
 - Exports the permissions to a .csv file
-- Uses ADSI to get information about the accounts and groups listed in the permissions
+- Uses CIM and ADSI to get information about the accounts and groups listed in the permissions
 - Exports information about the accounts and groups to a .csv file
 - Uses ADSI to recursively retrieve group members
   - Retrieves group members using both the memberOf and primaryGroupId attributes
-  - Members of nested groups are retrieved as members of the group listed in the permissions.
+  - Members of nested groups are retrieved and returned as members of the group listed in the permissions.
       - Their hierarchy of nested group memberships is not retrieved (for performance reasons).
 - Exports information about all accounts with access to a .csv file
 - Exports information about all accounts with access to a report generated as a .html file